tiprankstipranks

 Our financial results are affected by automotive parts failure rates that are outside of our control.

 Our operating results are affected over the long term by automotive parts failure rates.
-These failure rates are impacted by a number of factors outside of our control, including product designs that have resulted in greater reliability, the number of miles driven by consumers, and the average age of vehicles on the road.
-A reduction in the failure rates of automotive parts would reduce the demand for our products and thus adversely affect our sales and profitability.
+These failure rates are impacted by a number of factors outside of our control, including the reliability and durability of vehicles, the installation of the part, the number of miles driven by consumers, and the average age of vehicles on the road.
+These trends could reduce the demand for our products and thus adversely affect our sales and profitability.

 Manufacturing - Risk 2